Leadership & Governance

 7. Board Committees

-The Board has established the following committees to assist the Board in discharging its responsibilities: (i) Audit, (ii) Talent and Compensation, (iii) Safety, Environment, Sustainability and Health and (iv) Nominating and Corporate The Board is responsible for determining the responsibilities assigned to each Board committee.
+The Board has established the following committees to assist the Board in discharging its responsibilities: (i) Audit, (ii) Talent and Compensation, (iii) Safety, Environment, Sustainability and Health and (iv) Nominating and Corporate Governance.
+The Board is responsible for determining the responsibilities assigned to each Board committee.
 The current charters of these committees are posted on the Royal Caribbean website and will be mailed to shareholders on written request.
 The committees regularly report highlights of their meetings to the full Board.
 The committees may hold meetings in conjunction with the full Board.
 The Board may also establish from time to time one or more ad hoc committees with limited durations and for special or immediate purposes.
 The Nominating and Corporate Governance Committee is responsible for recommending to the Board the assignment of Board members to various committees.

 8. Independence of Committee Members